 3. In-situ composite tissue printing

 5. Bioprinting of organ-a-chip models including cancer, pancreas and heart

 6. Development of new bioinks for advanced tissue printing

 9. Bioprinting tumor models for immune-cancer cell interactions.

 Dr. Ozbolat's major research thrust is in the area of Bioprinting and Tissue Engineering.
-His research on bioprinting for tissue and organ fabrication has been published in several high quality of venues, received various awards and featured in national and international media, broadcast TVs and press numerous times.
-He frequently give talks at national and international forums, conferences and seminars and organizes demonstrations and events to public and youth to encourage participation of future's engineers in medicine, engineering and science.
+His research on bioprinting for tissue and organ fabrication has been published in several high-quality venues, received various awards and has been featured in national and international media, broadcast TVs and press numerous times.
+He frequently gives talks at national and international forums, conferences and seminars and organizes demonstrations and events to the public and youths to encourage participation of future's engineers in medicine, engineering and science.
 His technology spun off two start-up companies and he is a member of American Society of Mechanical Engineers, Institute of Industrial and Systems Engineering, Tissue Engineering and Regenerative Medicine International Society, IEEE Engineering in Medicine and Biology Society, Alpha Pi Mu, Society of Manufacturing Engineers, and Regenerative Medicine Manufacturing Society.

 1. Harzt Family Career Professorship in Engineering (2017)